RCHG/blog_backup/_posts/2015-11-04-Mercurial-Notes.md

 Here is the very basic configuration for the user *mrmaggugg*.
 The activated extensions are indicated here just with the name follow by = .Therefore the information about the user is taken from this configuration file.
 You can edit manually but before you should check `hg help config`, but because the information given is very large you can try something like `hg help config | grep user` just to have the information with the word user of the documentation.
 And just to give another examples of this configuration files it has **graphlog**, **color** or **hgview**.
 The first introduce the command `hg glog` that is a kind of `hg log` command but with additional information about branches, master version etc. **color** just add color to the outputs shown on your terminal when you use any hg command.
 Concerning **hgview** you will have `hgview` command you will have a graphical frontend for Hg.

+#### Text Editors and Hg

+  - In case you are using **VIM**, which is one of the main tools I use every day, I may recommend the plugin  [lawrencium]: http://bolt80.com/lawrencium/
+  - **Geany** is another nice tool that might integrate a version control inside with a plugin and **gedit** has this posibility also with rabbitVCS.
+This utility is not specific of mercurial and you might use several control version software.
+Note that git has specific plugins.